benrodrigue/jiujitsugame/README.md

-Example situation during game play
-# closed guard, I sit up on my opponent and now my options are
+Example situation during game play closed guard, I sit up on my opponent and now my options are
-# 1) Hip-bump sweep 2) Kimura or 3) Guillotine
+1) Hip-bump sweep 2) Kimura or 3) Guillotine
-# difficulty of move may impact success - weighted against experience level
-action = input("What do you do?")
+difficulty of move may impact success - weighted against experience level action = input("What do you do?")

-#based on option
+based on option

-#state machine
+state machine

-#each opponant may be in a different state
+each opponant may be in a different state

-#computer opponent does random with weighted preferences
-#humans success is weighted
+computer opponent does random with weighted preferences humans success is weighted

-#provide an engine to do the work and a user interface that tells engine what user is doing
-#rolling log of console output
+provide an engine to do the work and a user interface that tells engine what user is doing rolling log of console output